noah-kg/goodreads-book-recommendations/README.md

 * Finding books that *those* users liked
 * Creating & improving book recommendations
 * Display recommendations in an aesthetic manner

+To view the notebook, click on the .ipynb file above, or view it [here](https://nbviewer.org/github/noah-kg/goodreads-book-recommendations/blob/main/Combined.ipynb).
+Note: the Combined.ipynb contains the whole project, while the seach, recommendations, and collaborative filerting notebooks have the individual sections of the project.